A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Processing and Storage Requirements

 \subsection{Design Considerations}

-Before discussing the RTP and Librarian systems in detail, we begin by outlining some of the basic requirements of the systems, and some of the considerations driving the design of these systems.
+Before discussing the RTP and the Librarian systems in detail, we begin by outlining some of the basic requirements of the systems, and some of the considerations driving the design of these systems.
 By laying out these ideas, we motivate the choices made in the systems, and demonstrate the applicability to other systems with similar applications.

-For the RTP system, the main features are: \begin{itemize} \item enabling a way to easily define a workflow (i.e., fixed set of tasks) and apply them to an arbitrary set of input data; \item allowing for flexibly interfacing with various cluster resource schedulers (e.g., Slurm, TORQUE, etc.); \item providing the option for the user to group together and operate on ``sets'' of files if desired; \item ensuring high uptime and communication with users about the status of the pipeline execution. \end{itemize}
+For the RTP system, the main features are: \begin{itemize} \item enabling a way to easily define a workflow (i.e., fixed set of tasks) and apply it to an arbitrary set of input data; \item allowing for flexibly interfacing with various cluster resource schedulers (e.g., Slurm, \footnote{\url{https://slurm.schedmd.com/}} TORQUE,\footnote{\url{https://adaptivecomputing.com/cherry-services/torque-resource-manager/}} etc.); \item providing the option for the user to group together and operate on ``sets'' of files if desired (e.g., flagging of radio-frequency interference (RFI) may work better on longer ``chunks'' of data); \item ensuring high uptime and communication with users about the status of the pipeline execution. \end{itemize}

-For the Librarian system, the main features are: \begin{itemize} \item providing a reliable way to save telescope data for long-term storage; \item communicating between multiple librarian servers and transferring data easily; \item ensuring data integrity when replicating data across servers; \item allowing for adding and managing multiple storage locations of a librarian server; \item supporting access by automated pipelines; \item automating data movement within and between sites. \end{itemize}
+For the Librarian system, the main features are: \begin{itemize} \item providing a reliable way to save telescope data for long-term storage; \item communicating between multiple Librarian servers and transferring data easily; \item ensuring data integrity when replicating data across servers; \item allowing for adding and managing multiple storage locations of a Librarian server; \item supporting access by automated pipelines; \item automating data movement within and between sites. \end{itemize}

 For both systems, we also want to be running based on a highly tested and well-documented code base to provide confidence in scientific results.
 This approach helps build confidence that the results are reliable.